jcamilleri-scottlogic/sl-blog/_posts/2025-09-09-greener-ai-lit-review.markdown

 AI’s environmental footprint is real, measurable, and often misunderstood.
 Our literature review found that the biggest impacts depend heavily on life cycle boundaries, usage patterns, and reporting standards.
 Training is a one-off spike, but inference can dominate over time.
 Energy, carbon, and water are linked, but not interchangeable.
 Two narratives compete: AI as a sustainability risk, and AI as a potential efficiency tool.
 Both hold under specific conditions.
 The good news: there are practical steps teams can take today.

-### Key takeaways:

-- **Life cycle boundaries matter**: what you include changes the story.
-- **Training vs inference**: inference often outweighs training over time.
-- **Carbon ≠ energy ≠ water**: each has its own drivers and mitigation paths.
-- **Narratives diverge**: both “AI is a problem” and “AI is a solution” can be true.
-- **Mitigation is possible**: batching, caching, model choice, and location all help.

----

-**Action you can take today**: Start tracking energy, carbon, and water in your CI pipeline, and show the numbers in your PRs or a regular report.

----

 ## Methodology

 We drew on a selection of recent academic papers, technical reports, and industry benchmarks that explore the environmental impacts of AI, with a focus on carbon emissions, energy use, and life cycle analysis.
 Sources were selected based on their relevance, transparency, and contribution to either empirical findings or methodological frameworks.
 Key works include the BLOOM LCA study[^15], infrastructure-aware benchmarks for inference emissions[^9], and comparative life cycle assessments of generative AI services[^2].